SteepCheat/Samplex-Rust/README.md

 # Who can use this project?
 anyone can use, modify and distribute this project, all I ask is that you give credit where its due.

-# Is this detected?
+# Is this 'detected'?
 yes of course it is detected, there are many obvious detection vectors marked in the code.
+Dont expect to use this on real rust without getting banned!

 # Can I DM you on discord asking for assitance with this?
 NO!
 This project is not reciving ANY further updates, if an issue arrises someone can submit an issue on github, if I have time I can answere it.